c-dilks/clas12-env/README.md

 `module use /cvmfs/oasis.opensciencegrid.org/jlab/hallb/clas12/sw/modulefiles`

-To get the full CLAS12 "production" environment in one shot:
+Then, to get the full CLAS12 "production" environment in one shot:

 `module load clas12`